James Allan Gash, J.D.

 After majoring in finance at Abilene Christian University, Professor Gash continued his education at Pepperdine University School of Law.
 As a law student, he finished first in his class and served as the editor-in-chief of the Pepperdine Law Review.

-Professor Gash is a member of the California Bar Association, is admitted to practice before the Fifth Circuit Court of Appeals, and the U.S. District Court for the Central District of California.(Less)
+Professor Gash is a member of the California and Washington, D.C.
+Bar Associations, is admitted to practice before the Fifth Circuit Court of Appeals, and the U.S. District Court for the Central District of California.(Less)